Sudhir Gupta

+In 2024 Lok Sabha Election Gupta again won with a margin of 500655 votes.
+He defeated INC's Dilip Singh Gurjar.

 Early life

 Gupta was born and raised in Mandsaur.
-His father, Ramchandra Gupta, was a cloth merchant.
+His father, Ramchandra Gupta, was an Oil merchant.
 He joined the Rashtriya Swayamsevak Sangh organisation and was an active member of Bharatiya Janata Yuva Morcha.

 Career

 After completing his education, Gupta worked at the Co-operative Bank in Mandsaur.
 He also worked as a Life Insurance Corporation of India representative.
 As an office worker for Vishva Hindu Parishad, he participated in the Ram Janmbhoomi Movement and was arrested in the Etawah district of Uttar Pradesh.

 He has been associated with Akhil Bhartiya Vaishy Mahasammelan, the Chamber of Commerce, Mandsaur Judo Parishad and the Bharat Vikas Parishad.
 He has worked as a Saraswati Shishu Mandir administrator.

 He was nominated for membership of the Committee on Estimate, the Standing Committees of the Ministry of Commerce, and in the Ministry of Chemicals and Fertilizers in the Government of India.